Welcome to the Copenhagen Trial Unit − The CTU

 The CTU hosts the Editorial Team Office of the Cochrane Hepato-Biliary Group (CHBG) – one of the 56 global Collaborative Review Groups within The Cochrane Collaboration – as well as the Danish Clinical Research Infrastructures Network (DCRIN) and the Danish coordinating hub of the Nordic Trial Alliance (NTA).

 Since the establishment in 1995, the CTU has produced an average of 38 publications per year.
-By December 2023, the CTU had a Hirsch index of 100.
+By August 2024, the CTU had a Web of Science Hirsch index of 103.

 We offer creative collaboration and consulting from concept, through conduct and to completion.